 Weird Awesome Stuffs.
 Notes Left Behind: Elena Desserich's Amazing Gift.
 Slow Down « Demotivators Blog.
 Give Them Time.
 For This Kid Everything Is Possible.
 Post for those who think that they’re out of luck in life!

 Cody McCasland is not an ordinary child.
 He had to have his legs amputated below the knee when he was only 15 month old because of a rare condition called Sacral Agenesis.
 Some months later he got his first prosthetic legs and since then he can move almost like any other kid. Ðe can not only walk, but run, swim, play soccer, golf, karate, ice hockey etc. But the boy grows fast, so he outgrows his prosthetic legs all the time and needs new.

 It was going to be a long flight.
 ‘I’m glad I have a good book to read.
+Perhaps I will get a short nap,’ I thought.
+Just before take-off, a line of soldiers came down the aisle and filled all the vacant seats, totally surrounding me.
+I decided to start a conversation.
 How To Treat Others: 5 Lessons From an Unknown Author.
 Five Lessons About How To Treat People -- Author Unknown 1.

 First Important Lesson - "Know The Cleaning Lady" During my second month of college, our professor gave us a pop quiz.
 I was a conscientious student and had breezed through the questions, until I read the last one: "What is the first name of the woman who cleans the school? " Surely this was some kind of joke.
 "Absolutely," said the professor.
 I've never forgotten that lesson.
 2. One night, at 11:30 p.m., an older African American woman was standing on the side of an Alabama highway trying to endure a lashing rainstorm.